One arrested after standoff at Dartmouth residence

 DARTMOUTH, Mass.
 (WPRI) — Police have placed on man into custody following a standoff in a Dartmouth home.

-There was a heavy police presence on Fenton Street starting at 5:00 a.m Sunday morning after a man had barricaded himself inside his home.
+There was a heavy police presence on 1 Fenton Street at approximately 5:07 a.m Sunday morning after Derrick Paine, 40, had barricaded himself inside his home.

-Police say the male suspect had an unrelated warrant issued for an incident that occurred the night before.
-According to police, the man had guns in his home so the SWAT team was called to the scene.
+According to police, they were alerted to the area after receiving a call about several people fighting.
+Officers were told that Paine barricaded himself inside with a gun he allegedly brandished during the fight.

 Residents were asked to avoid the area until further notice.